 Examples of Panopto recordings:

 MediaSite is hardware based and has a cost associated with using it.
 The product is often used to record entire courses for distance learning efforts and produces high quality recordings in a Cornell-branded interface.
 MediaSite uses a camera in the classroom, so it is well suited for capturing interactions and/or use of a white board.
 MediaSite requires AV staff, as well as time to set up and therefore needs to be scheduled before a semester starts.
 To get started with MediaSite contact campus Video Collaboration Services.

 VideoNote is an outside vendor that will record lectures in a course and post them on the internet.
 There is a fee associated with the service.
-A subsidy, sponsored by The Office of the Provost, of $2500/course for up to 20 courses/semester is available in the Fall 2015 semester.
+A subsidy, sponsored by The Office of the Provost, of $2500/course for up to 20 courses/semester is available.
 If VideoNote has previously recorded your course and you are re-using these recordings, the subsidy covers the entire cost for a semester.
 If VideoNote needs to record your course, you, your department, and/or college need to contribute an additional $2500.
 The 20 subsidies are given on a first-come basis.
-Sign up for the subsidy is closed for Fall 2015 but will reopen in January 2016 for Spring courses.
+Sign up for the subsidy is closed for Spring 2016, watch for details on sign-ups for Fall 2016.

 VideoNote can also be contracted to record one-time events (no subsidy is available for this service).